-1. Identification 1.1.
-Vehicle make: 1.2. Туре: 1.3.
+Test r eport No: 1.
+Identification 1.1.
+Vehicle make: 1.2.
+Type: 1.3.
 Means of identification of type if marked on the vehicle: 1.4.
 Location of that marking: 1.5.
 Manufacturer's name and address: 1.6.
 If applicable, name and address of manufacturer's representative: 1.7.
 Manufacturer's formal documentation package: Documentation reference No: Date of original issue: Date of latest update: 2.
 Test vehicle(s)/system(s) description 2.1.
 General description: 2.2.
 Description of all the control functions of "The System", and methods of operation: 2.3.
 Description of the components and diagrams of the interconnections within "The System": 3.
 Manufacturer's safety concept 3.1.
 Description of signal flow and operating data and their priorities: 3.2.
-Manufacturer's declaration: The manufacturer(s) affirm(s) that the strategy chosen to achieve "The System", objectives will not, under non-fault conditions, prejudice the safe operation of the vehicle.
-3.3.
+Manufacturer's declaration: The manufacturer(s) 3.3.
 Software outline architecture and the design methods and tools used: 3.4.
 Explanation of design provisions built into "The System" under fault conditions: 3.5.
 Documented analyses of the behaviour of "The System" under individual hazard or fault conditions: 3.6.
 Description of the measures in place for environmental conditions: 3.7.
 Provisions for the periodic technical inspection of "The System": 3.8.
 Results of "The System" verification test, as per para.
 4.1.1. of Annex 3 to UN Regulation No. 131: 3.9.
 Results of safety concept verification test, as per para.
 4.1.2. of Annex 3 to UN Regulation No. 131: 3.10.
 Date of test: 3.11.
 This test has been carried out and the results reported in accordance with to UN Regulation No. 131 as last amended by the series of amendments.

-Technical Service 1 carrying out the test
+Technical Service carrying out the test Signed: Date: 3.12.

-Signed: Date:

-2 1 2 Commenter

-3.12.
 Comments:

-1 To be signed by different persons even when the Technical Service and Type Approval Authority are the same or alternatively, a separate Type Approval Authority authorization is issued with the report.
+&lt;sup>1 To be signed by different persons even when the Technical Service and Type Approval Authority are the same or alternatively, a separate Type Approval Authority authorization is issued with the report.